 Google, the giant internet search engine, is working on a digital contact lens project that will substantially change how doctors and patients manage diabetes.
 The digital contact lens will make use of tears to measure the level of glucose, or blood sugar levels, in the patients’ blood.
 Transmitting the results from the lenses to an app helps patients and doctors keep regular and immediate measures, allowing for any serious issues to be acted upon instantly.

 On the other hand, Microsoft is working on a project named Hololens.
 The technology will enable surgeons to clearly see through structures in the human anatomy like blood vessels, heart, uterus, liver and kidneys.
 As a result, they’ll be able to carry out surgical procedures with greater precision, without necessarily opening up the affected or adjacent structures.

 Not to mention, the Hololens allows students to observe anatomy without actually delving into a cadaver.

-Exoskeleton suits will enable people who’ll be partially paralyzed to walk again.
+Exoskeleton suits will enable people who’ll be partially paralysed to walk again.

-Recreating natural sensation and enhancing the accuracy of motor control will create communication between the brain and prosthetics in real time.
+Recreating natural sensations and enhancing the accuracy of motor control will create communication between the brain and prosthetics in real-time.
 Within the next five years, scientists could design devices that can imitate the movement of limbs.

 Advancement in 3D printing will contribute to the manufacture of medical equipment, drugs as well as prosthesis.